ngqku/AI-intro-projects/README.md

  *  to find siblings: `sibling(X,patrick).`
  *  to reload after edits: `make.`
 * **Problems**
  * The 'double vision' problem: Due to definition logic in the facts, some variables may be queried twice

+## 5.Breadth first seach and depth first search(bfs_dfs_search.py)
+This script demonstrates graph navigation using the two fundametal search strategies ** Algorithms implemented
+* Breadth-first search(BFS): explores the neighbours level by level Queue(FIFO) data structure used
+* Depth-First Search(DFS)-Dives deep into one brach before backtracking Stack(LIFO) data structure used